datapinions/rihdata/README.md

-# rihmodel
+# rihdata

 Copyright &copy; 2023 Darren Erik Vengroff

 [![Hippocratic License HL3-CL-ECO-EXTR-FFD-LAW-MIL-SV](https://img.shields.io/static/v1?label=Hippocratic%20License&message=HL3-CL-ECO-EXTR-FFD-LAW-MIL-SV&labelColor=5e2751&color=bc8c3d)](https://firstdonoharm.dev/version/3/0/cl-eco-extr-ffd-law-mil-sv.html)

+This project downloads race, income, and housing data from the U.S. Census Bureau and saves it locally in a format suitable for modeling.
+It relies on the `censusdis` package to do this.

+The primary consumer of this data is the `rihcharts` project.
-A demonstration of the interpreted ML approach to modeling relationships of variables.
+That project generates impact charts using the interpreted ML approach to modeling relationships of variables.

-**This project is in it's early stages.
-Check back soon for more.**

 ## Instructions